-The following screen shows the routing policy for Avaya SBCE for the Colt SIP trunk.
+The following screen shows the routing policy for calls outbound from Communication Manager to the Avaya SBCE for the BT SIP trunk.

 6.8.
 Administer Dial Patterns

 A dial pattern must be defined to direct calls to the appropriate telephony system.
 To configure a dial pattern, select Dial Patterns on the left panel menu and then click on the New button (not shown).